biocore/scikit-bio-rfcs/active/003-seq-feature.md

 ## `IntervalMetadata` object
 ### Attributes
 * `features`: a list of unique `BoundFeature` objects, stored in an unordered fashion.
-* `_staled_tree`: boolean.
+* `_is_stale_tree`: boolean.
 Whenever any intervals of any member feature is modified, this is set to True, indicating `_intervaltree` needs to be updated.
 * `_intervaltree` (implemented as property): `IntervalTree` object created from all the intervales in the `features`.
-When this attributes is accessed by any methods (like `query` below), it checks `_staled_tree` to decide whether to re-create from all intervals before it returns the interval tree.
+When this attributes is accessed by any methods (like `query` below), it checks `_is_stale_tree` to decide whether to re-create from all intervals before it returns the interval tree.
 This lazy update saves computation.

    This is implemented as bx-python `IntervalTree` object.
 The keys correspond to intervals and the values correspond to a single `BoundFeature` object.